-"When packing, think about [in] exactly what situation you'll want a certain item of clothing," said Gillian Morris, CEO of Hitlist, a travel app that helps you find the best travel deals.
+“When packing, think about [in] exactly what situation you'll want a certain item of clothing,” said Gillian Morris, founder of Hitlist, a travel app that helps users find the best travel deals.

 16. Don’t Check Your Bags

-Instead, utilize carry-on bags to save time and ensure your stuff arrives when and where you do.
+Instead, use carry-on bags to save time and ensure your stuff arrives when and where you do.
 If you must check your bags, make sure you know your airline's baggage fees.

 17. Wear Your Luggage

 If you truly want to avoid baggage fees, consider wearing your luggage.
 Some clever travelers have stuffed their jackets with items to save money.
-However, a company called Jaktogo has taken things a step further by creating wearable luggage.
+Companies like Rufus Roo, Bagket and Jaktogo are going a step further, however, by creating wearable luggage.